SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 Things to remember when measuring a room for flooring

-• Only record actual measurements on your plan.
-Don’t add any allowances or extra centimetres on.
+• Only record the actual measurements on your plan.
+Don’t add any allowances or extra centimetres just yet.

-• Note the number of doorways so we can accurately calculate the connecting door bars and thresholds that we’ll need.
+• Note the number of doorways so you can accurately calculate the connecting door bars and thresholds that you’ll need.

-• Take a few measurements wall to wall across each room as some walls are not actually parallel!
+• Take a few measurements wall to wall across each room as some walls might be wonky!

 Order free flooring samples

-Tapi Top Tip: Only include actual measurements – we'll add on any extra allowances later that you’ll need.
-Use our carpet calculator to help you get a good idea of how much it could cost for your favourite options.
+• Tapi Top Tip: Only include actual measurements – we'll add on any extra allowances later that you’ll need.
+Use our carpet calculator to help give you a good idea of how much it could cost for your favourite options.

-• Measure the width of the widest part of the room using your tape measure, then measure across the room at a few different points as the walls might be a little uneven (especially in older houses) and note down these measurements on your plan.
+Grab your tape measure and measure the widest and longest points of the room, wall to wall.
+Even if your space isn’t an exact square, this gives us the most accurate overall size.
+Don’t stop at just one spot.
+Measure across a few different points as the walls might be a little uneven (especially in older houses) and note down these measurements on your plan.

-Tapi Top Tip: If you can get someone else to help you hold the tape measure straight, measuring is so much easier.
-Trust us.
-Just watch those fingers!
+• Tapi Top Tip: If you can get someone else to help you hold the tape measure straight, measuring is so much easier.
+Trust us!

-Now take your plan and photos into your local Tapi store where our team of flooring experts can give you an accurate free quote.
-Or, if you can’t get to a store, call our order line on 03330 150 501.
+Now take your plan and photos into your local Tapi store where our team of floorologists can give you an accurate free quote - or book a free home visit and we’ll come to you!

 Order free samples